Formby Dog Nanny

 All visits to the house are by appointment.

-Sadly this is not a service that I am able to offer, as I need to be here in order to accept dogs that are being brought to the house.
+Sadly this is not a service that I am able to offer.

-A current vaccination certificate must be shown to us before dropping your dog off for the day, and regular visitors must send an updated certificate each time boosters have been given.
+A current vaccination certificate must be shown prior to starting day care, regular visitors must send an updated certificate each time boosters have been given.

 It is your responsibility to ensure your pet is free of fleas.
 If fleas are present, we will ask you to come and collect your dog.
 We will need to charge you for any expense incurred , including the process of removing fleas from our home and vehicle.